midtownrobotics/2021-processing-intro/README.md

 * https://git-scm.com
 * https://processing.org/download/

 Now that you have those installed, open up the command line on your computer.
 If you are using a Windows machine, this is called powershell.
-On Mac or Linux, this is called the terminal
+On Mac or Linux, this is called the terminal.
 Use the following commands to figure out where you are, navigate to your documents directory, create a directory called `G3-2021` and go into that directory:
 * `pwd` means print working directory.
 This will print the path to what folder you are in.
 * `ls` stands for list.
 This will list all the files and subdirectories in the current directory